mattmilburn/strapi-plugin-menus/README.md

 #### Custom `MenuItem` fields don't save or appear in the database table schema.
 Custom fields require both the **form layout** extension as well as the **schema** extension.
 Please make sure both of these are configured as described in the [Extending](#extending) section.

+#### Some users cannot view menus, as if they do not have permissions.
+Currently, this plugin does not even support RBAC (role-based access controls).
+If it appears as if a users does not have permissions to view menus, try to update that user's profile in Strapi or even change their password.
+This should kick something into place that fixes that user's permissions.

 ## <a id="migration"></a>🚌 Migration
 Follow the [migration guides](MIGRATION.md) to keep your menus plugin up-to-date.